- Search The Registry

 *Richard Hunt was born on this date in 1935.
 He is a Black sculptor.

 Richard Howard Hunt was born on Chicago's South Side.
-He and his younger sister Marian moved to Galesburg, Illinois at eleven years old where though he spent the majority of his time in the city of Chicago.
+He and his younger sister Marian moved to Galesburg, Illinois, at eleven years old, where he spent most of his time in Chicago.
 From an early age, he was interested in the arts, as his mother, an artist, and librarian, would bring him to performances by local opera companies that sang classical repertoires of Mozart, Rossini, Verdi, and Handel.

-As a young boy, Hunt began to show enthusiasm and talent in artistic disciplines such as drawing and painting, and also sculpture, an interest that grew more and more as he got older.
-Hunt was inspired to pursue his career in the arts because his family appreciated art and he clearly said, "My mom was supportive, and dad was tolerant."
-In the seventh grade, Hunt attended the Junior School of Art Institute of Chicago where he began his interest in art.
+As a young boy, Hunt began to show enthusiasm and talent in artistic disciplines such as drawing, painting, and sculpture, an interest that grew increasingly as he got older.
+Hunt was inspired to pursue his career in the arts because his family appreciated art, and he clearly said, "My mom was supportive, and dad was tolerant."
+In the seventh grade, Hunt became interested in art at the Chicago Junior School of Art Institute.
 Hunt also acquired business sense and awareness of social issues from working for his father in a barbershop.

 As a teenager, Hunt began his work in sculpture, working in clay and carvings.
 While his work started in a makeshift studio in his 1950 bedroom, he eventually built a basement studio in his father's barbershop.
 Hunt not only embraced the medium of metal and the techniques of sculpting but studied non-art subjects at the University of Chicago and the University of Illinois before entering the Art Institute of Chicago.
 The non-art subjects that Hunt first work on were objects he found.
-He was once interested in Surrealism where he experiments with the assemblage of broken machine parts and metals from the junkyard such as car bumpers and reshaping them into organic forms.
+He was once interested in Surrealism, where he experiments with assembling broken machine parts and metals from the junkyard, such as car bumpers, and reshaping them into organic forms.

-Hunt studied at the Art Institute of Chicago from 1953 to 1957, focusing on welding sculptures, but also studying lithography.
-Hunt began to experiment with materials and sculpting techniques, influenced heavily by progressive twentieth-century artists.
-Hunt was inspired to focus on sculpture because of the 1950s exhibition called the Sculpture of the Twentieth Century that was held at the Art Institute of Chicago in 1953.
-The Sculpture of the Twentieth Century includes works of Pablo Picasso, Juilo Gonzalez, and David Smith.
+Hunt studied at the Art Institute of Chicago from 1953 to 1957, focusing on welding sculptures but also studying lithography.
+Hunt began experimenting with materials and sculpting techniques, influenced heavily by progressive twentieth-century artists.
+Hunt was inspired to focus on sculpture because of the 1950s exhibition, Sculpture of the Twentieth Century, held at the Art Institute of Chicago in 1953.
+The Sculpture of the Twentieth Century includes works of Pablo Picasso, Julio Gonzalez, and David Smith.
 At the exhibition, this was the first time Hunt saw various artworks of welded metal.
-Hunt was also inspired and paid respect to European sculptor Duchamp -Villon whose 1914 bronze "Horse" was instructional.
-Seeing these artists' works led Hunt to created abstract shapes by welding metal.
+Hunt was also inspired and paid respect to European sculptor Duchamp -Villon, whose 1914 bronze "Horse" was instructional.
+Seeing these artists' works led Hunt to create abstract shapes by welding metal.

 He became the youngest exhibiting artist at the 1962 Seattle World's Fair.
 In the 1960s and 1970s, Hunt used car junkyards as his quarries and turned bumpers and fenders into abstract, welded sculptures.
-Hunt also focused on the linear-spatial arrangement of his materials where he followed Julio Gonzalez's footsteps into three-dimensional structures.
-This experimentation garnered a critically positive response from the art community, such that Hunt was exhibited at the Artists of Chicago and Vicinity Show and the American Show, where the Museum of Modern Art purchased a piece for its collection.
+Hunt also focused on the linear-spatial arrangement of his materials, where he followed Julio Gonzalez's footsteps into three-dimensional structures.
+This experimentation garnered a critically positive response from the art community.
+Hunt was exhibited at the Artists of Chicago and Vicinity Show and the American Show, where the Museum of Modern Art purchased a piece for its collection.

-He was appointed by President Lyndon Johnson as one of the first artists to serve on the governing board of the National Endowment for the Arts and he also served on boards of the Smithsonian Institution.
+President Lyndon Johnson appointed him as one of the first artists to serve on the National Endowment for the Arts governing board.
+He also served on boards of the Smithsonian Institution.
 From 1980 to 1988, Hunt served as Commissioner of the Smithsonian Institution's National Museum of American Art.
 From 1994 to 1997, Hunt served on the Smithsonian Institution's National Board of Directors.
 Hunt is the recipient of numerous awards and honorary degrees.
 In 1974, Hunt acquired a deactivated electrical substation near northern Chicago and repurposed it into a metal welding sculpture studio.
-The station came equipped with a crane, which was convenient for moving large sculpture pieces, and a spacious 40-foot ceiling.
+The station was equipped with a crane, convenient for moving large sculpture pieces, and a spacious 40-foot ceiling.

 While handling the metal, Hunt works with two assistants.
 Hunt describes metalworks as "free play of forms evolving, developing and contrasting with one another."
 Hunt has continued to experiment throughout his successful career, employing a wide range of sculptural techniques.
-Through his work, Hunt often makes comments on contemporary social and political issues.
+Hunt often comments on contemporary social and political issues through his work.